Napxen/TUNER/README.md

 YOU MUST HAVE INTERNET EXPLORER ACTIVATED IN WINDOWS TO USE THIS SCRIPT OR IT WILL NOT BE ABLE TO PULL FROM THE API

-click the green code button and download the zip file to your downloads folder
+DOWNLOAD TO ROOT C DRIVE

 Unzip it

-RIGHT CLICK and run ETCMCtune5 AS ADMINISTRATOR.
+RIGHT CLICK and run tuner AS ADMINISTRATOR.

-stop your node & Wait 10 seconds.
+stop your node & Wait 5 seconds.

 Relaunch your node